-This document describes DOCA DPACC Compiler and instructions about DPA toolchain setup and usage, etc.
+This document describes DOCA DPACC Compiler and instructions about DPA toolchain setup and usage.

 DPACC is a high-level compiler for the DPA processor.
-It compiles code targeted for the DPA processor into an executable and generates a DPA program.
+It compiles code targeted for the data-path accelerator (DPA) processor into an executable called as 'device executable' and generates a DPA program.

-DPACC uses dpa-clang to compile code targeted for DPA. dpa-clang is part of the DPA toolchain package which is an LLVM-based cross-compiling bare-metal toolchain.
-It provides Clang compiler, LLD linker targeting DPA architecture, and other utility tools.
+dpa-clang) to compile code targeted for DPA. dpa-clang is part of the DPA toolchain package which is an LLVM-based cross-compiling bare-metal toolchain.
+It provides Clang compiler, LLD linker targeting DPA architecture, and other utilities.

 |Host||CPU that launches the device code to run on the DPA|